 D. yes and no

-31. What is a “truthy” value in JavaScript?
+Question 31: What is a “truthy” value in JavaScript?

-A. A value that is strictly equal to `true`
+A. A value that is strictly equal to true

-B. Any value that evaluates to `true` in a boolean context
+B. Any value that evaluates to true in a boolean context

 C. A string that contains the word “true”